High school sports, at least for the 2019-20 school year, are over.

 The UIL halted a five-week waiting game for student-athletes and coaches around the state on Friday with its decision to cancel all remaining sports on the current academic calendar, the latest in a series of measures being taken around the state against the ongoing COVID-19 pandemic.

-It was the exact news teams were hoping to avoid, spending the past month with their sights set on resuming play through at-home workouts and video meetings with coaches and teammates — all for an outcome that left all involved without a proper resolution to the season.
+It was the exact news teams were hoping to avoid, spending the past month with their sights set on resuming play through at-home workouts and video meetings with coaches and teammates — all for an outcome that left those involved without a proper resolution to the season.

 It’s a somber reality that many around the state have been coping with since Friday afternoon following the UIL’s announcement — a verdict that came just a few hours after Texas Gov. Greg Abbott declared that all schools would remain closed for the remainder of the academic year.
 The UIL’s decision-making process has been in lockstep with the governor’s since the pandemic took hold, making Friday’s announcement bleakly inevitable.